 Project Week typically takes place in the week just before the start of the second semester.
-Students will be given directions for a research or other project before they leave for winter break.
+It will take place in the 2023-2024 school year in the third week of Winter Break.
+Students will be given directions for a research project or other historical character project shortly after Thanksgiving Break.
 The project assignments vary from grade to grade, and may include such things as a science experiment, a research topic and presentation/paper, building a model, a longer assigned reading, and/or memorization piece.
 Sometimes, students will be assigned their projects well before the semester break and given guidance by their teacher for completion.